valensupport/valensupport.github.io/pages/batch_request.md

 As stated above, the zip file cannot be password protected and cannot contain subdirectories.
 If they do, the system will return an error.
 The files contained in the zip must be psv, csv, or tsv format.
 If they are not, the system will return an error.

 ##### Response Structure
 The response will contain a GUID.
 This is a unique identifier for the submitted batch and can be used to retrieve the batch for scoring.
 Note that for contributory data, there is no support for retrieving the batch.
-However, you may login to InsureRight and go to the Batch->Profile->History tab to see the results of a Batch Contributory submission.
+However, you may login to Predict and go to the CoreRun->Profile->History tab to see the results of a Batch Contributory submission.

 ### Batch Workflow
 In order to submit a compressed batch file containing delimited data for scoring, first you must `POST` the file to a web-service endpoint and retrieve a GUID which can the be used to poll for the results.